Close Menu

 You may have heard the term “sickle cell trait.”
 Sickle cell trait is not a form of sickle cell anemia.
 Instead, sickle cell trait occurs when you inherit a sickle cell gene from one parent and a normal gene from the other parent.
 Normally, having sickle cell trait does not cause any symptoms, like those with sickle cell anemia.

 Sickle cell anemia is one of the most common inherited blood anemias.
 The disease usually affects Africans and African-Americans.
 In the United States, there are between 90,000 to 100,000 Americans who have sickle cell anemia.
 Because the disease is genetic, estimates are that one in 500 U.S. African-American children have sickle cell anemia at birth.
+Currently, there is a possible genetic cure for sickle cell disorder.
+We discuss it later in this article.

 DOES SICKLE CELL ANEMIA QUALIFY FOR SSD BENEFITS?

 Sickle cell anemia can prevent you from working due to its severe symptoms.
-For example, if you have sickle cell anemia, you may suffer many severe symptoms.
+For example, if you have sickle cell anemia, then you may suffer severe symptoms.
 Your symptoms may include abdominal pain, chest pain, and bone pain.
 Likewise, you may find it difficult to catch your breath.
 You will experience fatigue, along with pain.
 Additionally, you may have fever, excessive thirst, and frequent urination.

 Some of these symptoms appear in other physical conditions, like Diabetes Mellitus.
 Nevertheless, once you experience this group of symptoms, you need to visit a doctor to determine if you have sickle cell anemia.